awohns/ldgm_paper/README.md

 ### Respository Contents:
-* a pipeline to generate inferred tree sequences from high coverage 1000 Genomes data
+* a pipeline to generate inferred tree sequences from high coverage 1000 Genomes data (in the `tree_seqs` directory)
-* scripts to generate LDGMs from the 1000 Genomes tree sequences and subsequently infer LDGM precision matrices from LDGMs
+* scripts to generate LDGMs from the 1000 Genomes tree sequences and subsequently infer LDGM precision matrices from LDGMs (in the `inferred_ldgms` directory)
-* code to run analyses in the paper
+* code to run analyses in the paper (in the `MATLAB` and `simulated_tree_seqs` directories)

 ### Getting Started